AusDVA/myservice-prototype/README.md

 killall node

 ## Code style and quality
-Before contributing to the codebase, please familirise yourself with [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html).
+Before contributing to the codebase, please familiarise yourself with [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html).
 This is the style guide we've decided to adhere to.

 [BEM](http://getbem.com/introduction/) is the CSS and HTML naming conversion that all new code should adopt.